-This two-course sequence provides the capstone experience in the Childhood Education program and comes in the final semester and summer session after all other course work has been completed.
+3 credits each This two-course sequence provides the capstone experience in the Childhood Education program and comes in the final semester and summer session after all other course work has been completed.
 This 6-credit course sequence is only open to Childhood Education majors who currently work as a childhood teacher but hold no provisional or initial certification in any classroom area.
 Students are required to spend a minimum of eight weeks in either a fall or spring semester during which time they will be observed on a regular basis within their own childhood classroom by a university supervisor.
 The following summer, the student is required to undertake a student teaching placement under the supervision of a cooperating, certified childhood teacher and a university supervisor for a minimum of six weeks in a different age range, either the 1-3 or 4-6 grade level.
 Students work with a cooperating childhood teacher and a supervising university childhood educator, who also teaches a reflective practice seminar one evening each week during the entire semester of the first student teaching experience and meets twice weekly with the student teacher during the summer placement.
-The fall or spring reflective seminar will cover a range of topics, including the uses of school-based educational technology.
+The fall or spring reflective seminar will cover a range of topics, including the uses of schoolbased educational technology.
 Emphasis is placed on the implementation of teaching and curriculum approaches taught in the previous courses and preparing students to plan and execute instructional activities, to create productive learning environments, and to monitor and assess student learning.
 Prospective student teachers must apply for their placement by the deadline set by the Office of School and Community Partnerships.
-Information pertaining to application materials, requirements, and deadlines is available through this office or on the School of Education Website adelphi.edu/study/edu (click on "clinical practice" in the left task bar.)
+Information pertaining to application materials, requirements, and deadlines is available through this office or on the School of Education Web site academics.adelphi.edu/edu/studentteach.shtml.

-CHILDHOOD SPECIAL EDUCATION (0807-EEC COURSES)
+CHILDHOOD SPECIAL EDUCATION (0810-EEC COURSES)